ansible-collections/community.mongodb/roles/mongodb_repository/README.md

 The following two dictionaries provide configuration details for the MongoDB repositories.
 Most users should not need to change these.

 debian:
-  repo_opts: Options for repository.
-  component: Component option for repository.
   apt_key_url: Apt Key Url.
   apt_repository_repo: Apr repository string.
 redhat: